dtrigo/canon-cs100/README.md

 passwd

 ```

-  * You can use the start_chroot.sh to automount/start the chrooted debian, add/edit services you need:
+  * You can use the start_chroot.sh to automount/start the chrooted debian (I assumed installation of nfs-kernel-server and samba), add/edit services you need (Also I attached the kernel modules to install/use nfsd):

 ```
 CHR=/home/debian-wheezy